polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### That vs. Which

 "That" and "which" are often used interchangeably in conversational English, but they have different meanings.
-That is restrictive: you cannot remove it without changing the meaning of the sentence.
+"That" is restrictive: you cannot remove it without changing the meaning of the sentence.

 > Dispatchable functions that do not have an `origin` parameter in the function signature can only be called by `Root`.

 The clause "that do not have an `origin` parameter in the function signature" changes the meaning of the sentence.
 The sentence would not be true if you removed it.

-Which precedes a nonrestrictive clause.
+"Which" precedes a nonrestrictive clause.
 Removing it does not change the meaning of the sentence.
 A nonrestrictive clause is extra information.

 > Dispatchable functions, which are listed in the `Call` enum, always include an `origin` parameter after macro expansion.